 If it ain’t broke, don’t fix it—or so the adage goes.
 That’s more or less Rolex’s approach when releasing new models.
 The brand avoids drastic revisions to its watches, because it can be a dangerous game to meddle with a winning formula—and the collectors’ favourite Sea-Dweller is most definitely that.
-So the changes to the new Oyster Perpetual Date Sea-Dweller 126600, released at this year’s Baselworld, though seemingly subtle to the untrained eye, are a pretty big deal to Rolex aficionados.
+So the changes to the new Rolex Sea-Dweller 126600, released at this year’s Baselworld, though seemingly subtle to the untrained eye, are a pretty big deal to Rolex aficionados.

 But the Sea-Dweller can afford to be controversial.
 When it comes to Rolex’s deepest diver, change isn’t necessarily a bad thing—it even makes sense.
 After all, the watch’s genesis was the result of innovation and evolution of technology.
 With the invention of the aqualung in 1943 by naval officer Jacques-Yves Cousteau and engineer Émile Gagnan, diving suddenly became safer, cheaper and much more accessible.
 What followed was a vacuum for a reliable deep sea watch, and Omega and Rolex—as would happen so many times in the brands’ intertwined histories—were locked in a rivalry to be the first to make that watch.